 When the prox card is held at a certain distance from the Bluetooth access control card reader, the RF signal absorbs by a small coil inside the card, which contains a unique identification code.
 Once powered, the card will then transmits the code to the reader.
 The proximity reader usually produces a beep or other sound to indicate the card has been read.
 The whole process is completing in seconds with an NFC access control system.

 Magnetic stripe cards, sometimes called swipe cards or magstripe, use a magnetic stripe at the back of the card key access control to encode data.
 This magnetic layer is capable of storing data by altering the tiny magnetic particles.
-The magnetic stripe reader’s head reads the data when you swipe the card through it and enables access.
+The magnetic stripe reader’s head reads the data when you swipe the card through it and enables access control credentials.
 Swipe cards are a convenient and affordable solution to control access.
 Magnetic stripe cards are also commonly used in credit cards, identity cards, and transportation tickets.

 Smart cards are the most advanced “contactless” cards on the market today.
 They function like proximity cards to RFID access control but can store information to read and write data to the card.
 A smart access card can provide identification, authentication, and store information on the card because of the microchip and memory embedded within the smart card.
 That makes them significantly more helpful than magnetic stripe or proximity (prox) access cards.
 Because they carry more data than any other access card, they also tend to be more expensive.

-ACCESS CONTROL KEY FOB DOOR ENTRY SYSTEMS
+KEY FOB DOOR ENTRY SYSTEMS:

 An alternative to access card entry systems.
 It is vital fobs, which have the same function but can easily be attached to key rings instead of stored in a wallet or purse.
 Key fob access control systems are pocket-sized security tokens with built-in authentication installed in the unit that either grant or denies access to a particular facility or area of the facility.
-Key fobs access control are durable and provide a cost-effective access control solution for controlled access of door entry, gates, garages, and more.
+Key fobs access control are durable and provide a cost-effective Hikvision access control solution for controlled access of door entry, gates, garages, and more.
 Thanks to their security features, access control key fobs are becoming more and more popular, not just for personal homes and automobiles but also in the office and commercial environment.

 Access cards and access control key fobs are excellent access control solutions for businesses, schools, factories, and other organizations looking to move away from physical keys.
 Whether you need access control credentials for a few users or several hundred, we have an access control system to meet your specific requirements.
 Browse our key card access control system and key fobs online to learn a little more.
 Or request a quote to have one of our access control consultants visit you and inform you of all the access options available for your property.
 Dicsan Technology also offers access control readers for easy and convenient card access control solutions for your facility.

-SELECTING THE RIGHT TYPE OF ACCESS CONTROL KEY-CARD
+SELECTING THE RIGHT TYPE OF ACCESS CONTROL KEY-CARD:

 Each type of key card access control system has its pros and cons.
 The main idea is to determine what will work best to enhance your security and incorporate other applications that your stakeholders identify.
 Our access control technicians will work with you to understand your property’s needs in designing your system’s location and security specifics.
 We’ll work with you to discuss your options, recommend technology formats, and more.
 If you’re in the market for a new access control system for your home or business or repair or upgrade your existing system, get in touch with Dicsan Technology today at (786) 622-2221.
 We’ll be glad to help you find the best product for your needs!